-If we want to get fancier, we can add weights to the edges, which can measure the strength of the relationship1.
+If we want to get fancier, we can add weights to the edges, which can measure the strength of the relationship.
 Here’s the same graph, but with edge weighting, where larger edge weights indicate stronger relationships.
 We’ll let all of the edges equal 1, except for Hot Dog to Food, which we’ll let equal 0.4.
 In the graph, weaker relationships have more opaque lines.
-[DISCLAIMER: I don’t like hot dogs.]
+(DISCLAIMER: I don’t like hot dogs.)

 In reality, our topic graph will consist of more than just Pizza and Hot Dogs.
 We’ll mine our own troves of content to extract the topics that are relevant to our own content and users’ interests.

 Topic classification is part of a broader study the field in computational linguistics known as natural language processing (NLP).
-If you’re looking for NLP vendors providing topic classification services, you probably will not have trouble finding one.
+If you’re looking for NLP vendors providing topic classification services, you will not have trouble finding them.

 For most marketers, content is manifested in the form of web pages and messages (like email, rich push, in-app messaging, etc.).
 As users engage with content over time, we can start to gauge their preferences for certain topics.
 Each topic can be thought of as an independent tag — an article about Milli Vanilli might be tagged with both the topics “scandal” and “music.”